Navigating the licenses and permits you need to open your salon can be challenging.

 Barber License

-Barber licenses are typically for those who work with male hair and the courses are similar to the Cosmetologist even if additional focus is added to shaving/trimming facial hair.
+Barber licenses are typically for those who work with male hair.
+The courses are similar to those of a Cosmetologist, even if an additional focus is added to shaving/trimming facial hair.
 Getting a barber license in California would require 1,500 training hours.

 Aesthetician License

-Here the focus is on skincare and Aestheticians could perform services such as permanent makeup, dermabrasion treatments, and reflexology.
-Texas requires 1,200 training hours for such a license and in Colorado, it is 600 training hours.
+Here, the focus is on skincare, and Aestheticians could perform services such as permanent makeup, dermabrasion treatments, and reflexology.
+Texas requires 1,200 training hours for such a license, and Colorado requires 600 training hours.

 Manicurist License